 One key to improving student writing is to have students write more often.
 But paperwork is hard to manage, you are limited in how much feedback you can provide, and students often have trouble thinking of ideas.
 Write About solves these problems, providing students with an online space to write on high-interest topics and get feedback from their peers.

-- Students browse through a growing collection of writing ideas, each one paired with a visually compelling image, and write about them (or use the built-in voice recorder) on the site itself.
+- Students browse through a growing collection of writing ideas, each one paired with a visually compelling image, and write about them.

 - Finished posts can then be shared with just one class or made publicly viewable (see examples).
 Students can comment on each others’ posts.